Explicablility as Minimizing Distance from Expected Behavior: Introduction

 An important consideration in the computation of explicable behavior is access to the human mental model, $\mathcal{M^R_H}$.
-In many domains, such as in household or factory scenarios), there is generally a clear expectation of how a task should be performed.
+In many domains, such as in factory scenarios, mission planning or household), there is generally a clear expectation of how a task should be performed.
 In such cases, $\mathcal{M^R_H}$ can be constructed following the norms or protocols that are relevant to that domain.
 Most deployed products make use of inbuilt models of user expectations in some form or the other.
-In the first setting, we hypothesize that the plan distances \cite{srivastava2007domain,nguyen-partialp-2012} can quantify the distance between the robot plan $\pi_{\mathcal{M^R}}$ and the expected plans $\pi_{\mathcal{M^R_H}}$ from $\mathcal{M^R_H}$.
+In this setting, we hypothesize that the plan distances \cite{srivastava2007domain,nguyen-partialp-2012} can quantify the distance between the robot plan $\pi_{\mathcal{M^R}}$ and the expected plans $\pi_{\mathcal{M^R_H}}$ from $\mathcal{M^R_H}$.
 The domain modeler constructs $\mathcal{M^R_H}$, which is then used to generate expected plans.
 Then we compute the distance between plans from $\mathcal{M^R}$ and $\mathcal{M^R_H}$.
 The test subjects provide explicability assessments (scores reflecting explicability) for robot plans.
-These scores are mapped to the precomputed distances to derive an explicability distance.
-Then the plan generation process uses explicability distance as a heuristic to guide the search.
-This approach is illustrated in Figure \ref{fig:architecture}.
+Then the scores are mapped to the precomputed distances and a regression model of the explicability distance is learned.
+The plan generation process uses this learned explicability distance as a heuristic to guide the search.
+This process is illustrated in Figure \ref{fig:architecture}.

-In the following sections, we provide detailed methodologies to compute explicable plans in each of the settings.
-We also present results on each setting using physical robot-based domains.
+In the following section, we will formally define the plan explicability problem as introduced above, and propose an anytime search approach -- {\em reconciliation search} -- that can generate solution with varying levels of explicability given the human mental model.
+We also establish of the effectiveness of our approach by empirical evaluations and user studies for two domains: a simulated robot car domain and a physical robot delivery domain.